 The IP address 192.168.1.10 belongs to a private class C address space – 192.168.0.0/16.
-Here “/16” indicates the number of bits in the subnet mask that are used to identify the network while the remaining 16 bits of the IP address are used to identify hosts in the network.
+Here “/16” indicates the number of bits in the subnet mask used to identify the network, while the remaining 16 bits of the IP address are used to identify hosts in the network.
 Routers use DHCP (Dynamic Host Configuration Protocol) to assign private IP addresses to the devices in the local network.

 See Also: 192.168.3.1 Admin Login, Username & Password

-How to Log in the 192.168.1.10 IP Address?
+How to Log in to the 192.168.1.10 IP Address?

-- Enter https://192.168.1.10 in any browser you prefer (Chrome, Mozilla Firefox, Safari, etc.).
-You are redirect to a login screen after pressing enter.
+1. Enter https://192.168.1.10 in any browser you prefer (Chrome, Mozilla Firefox, Safari, etc.).
+You are redirected to a login screen after pressing enter.

-- The login screen will require you to enter the username and password.
+2. The login screen will require you to enter the username and password.
 If you have previously chosen your custom username or password, enter those.

-- It is possible that after entering the IP address 192.168.1.10 in the URL, you will receive a message as follows:
+3. It is possible that after entering the IP address 192.168.1.10 in the URL, you will receive a message as follows:

 “This site cannot be reached.